netdata/netdata/build_external/README.md

 export metrics).
 Note: no external TSDB scenarios are available in the first iteration, they will be added in subsequent iterations.

-This differs from the packaging dockerfiles as it designed to be used for local development.
+This differs from the packaging dockerfiles as it is designed to be used for local development.
 The main difference is that these files are designed to support incremental compilation in the following way: